MattCSmith/Project-365/README.md

 ## Day 81
 #### **Project:** Challenged.Dev - Next.js FrontEnd

+Today I spent some time working on the initial layout and strucutre for the front end.
+Unforuntately there is not much visible progress to look back on, but I am more than happy with the progress

+## Day 82
+#### **Project:** Challenged.Dev - Next.js FrontEnd

 After deciding to roll with a sidebar layout for this design, I spent some time today starting to build out the first itteration of it.